s3ql/s3ql/developer-notes/block_cache.md

 is complete - but that adds extra complexity).

-### Avoid copying cache dict in expire()
+### Avoid copying cache dict in evict()

-Current state: expire() copies the entire cache dict to a list, iterates trough it, triggers uploads for dirty entries.
+Current state: evict() copies the entire cache dict to a list, iterates trough it, triggers uploads for dirty entries.
 It then waits for uploads, copies the list again, and iterates again to find objects to evict.
 The worst case time omplexity is O(n²).

-Idea: Maintain a separate deque of clean-and-evictable entries (entries that are clean and not locked). expire() pops from this deque instead of scanning everything.
+Idea: Maintain a separate deque of clean-and-evictable entries (entries that are clean and not locked). evict() pops from this deque instead of scanning everything.
 Dirty entries would be added to the deque when they become clean after upload.

 Risk: Adds a new data structure to keep in sync.